-Gauteng e-tolling project opponents have reacted with disbelief that the government has announced its intention to appeal against the e-tolling interdict only now – two days after the deadline.
+Gauteng e-tolling project opponents have reacted with disbelief to the government’s announcement of its intention to appeal against the e-tolling interdict only now - two days after the deadline.

 The government said on Thursday it would appeal against the decision by Pretoria High Court Judge Bill Prinsloo to interdict e-tolling until such a time that a full court review of the project could take place.

 The cabinet said in a statement that it had received the written judgment on the interdict only on Wednesday and that its lawyers were still studying it.

 This will probably mean the state’s lawyers will apply for condonation to be allowed to place papers before the court after the deadline.

 “We are a bit disappointed, but this is their right.”

 Wayne Duvenage, the chairman of the alliance against e-tolling, said Thursday’s announcement came as a surprise.

 “It’s disappointing that the state would choose to fight this out in the courts instead of meeting with us to try to solve this constructively.”

 The cabinet said in its announcement that Sanral was a “valuable institution of the state” and it planned to use the agency to build further road infrastructure.